Sri Lanka Armed Forces: Sri Lankan Civil War and the Second JVP Insurrection

-The twenty-first century

-In 2002, a new ceasefire was established with Norwegian mediation and peace talks began.
+In 2002, a new Cease-Fire Agreement (CFA) was established with Norwegian mediation and peace talks began.
 The SLMM was established to monitor the ceasefire and certain progress archived until the LTTE withdrew from the peace talks in 2003.
 Although the ceasefire continued no peace talks took place till 2005.
-In the meantime, the Sri Lanka Monitoring Mission (SLMM) filed a report stating the LTTE had violated the ceasefire 3,471 times since the signing of the ceasefire, including matters such as child recruiting, torture, abduction, firing of weapons, sabotage, carrying of arms in government-held areas, construction of new positions, movement of arms, ammunition and military equipment, denial of access to families of detainees and the obstruction of truce monitors.
-However the security forces violated the ceasefire only 162 times.
+In 2006, the Sri Lanka Monitoring Mission (SLMM) reported that the LTTE had violated the CFA 3,471 times and the Sri Lankan security forces 162 times since the signing of the ceasefire.

-Some defense reforms also commenced in 2002 when the Prime Minister established the Defence Review Committee (DRC) which formulated extensive recommendations that encapsulate force modernization as well as the restructuring of command and control in ways that would make the army more responsive to civil control.
-The first task of the Committee was to assess the Higher Defence Organisation, given the decision by the President to relinquish the defense portfolio.
+Some defence reforms also commenced in 2002 when the Prime Minister established the Defence Review Committee (DRC) which formulated extensive recommendations that encapsulate force modernisation as well as the restructuring of command and control in ways that would make the army more responsive to civil control.
+The first task of the Committee was to assess the Higher Defence Organisation, given the decision by the President to relinquish the defence portfolio.
 When a paper drafted by the Committee was inadvertently made public, concerns were raised that the Committee's recommendations for restructuring Higher Defence Organisation might be constitutionally flawed in relation to the role of the President as Commander-in-Chief of the Sri Lankan armed forces.
 Although the work of the Committee thereafter proceeded apace, the DRC itself became a political football amidst the growing tension between the President and the Prime Minister.
 In 2003 the President took the decision to bring an end to the work of the DRC and, instead, assigned the task of SSR to the Joint Operations Headquarters, since when little progress has been evident.

 In April 2006 following a suicide bomb attack on the Commander of the Army, airstrikes began followed by skirmishes, however, both the government and the LTTE claimed that the ceasefire was still in place.
 The offensive by the Armed Forces was launched when the LTTE closed the sluice gates of the Mavil Aru reservoir on 21 July and cut the water supply to 15,000 villages in government controlled areas.
 This led to several major attacks by the LTTE in the eastern province and the north.
-The Armed Forces went on the offensive successfully liberating LTTE control areas in the eastern province during 2007.
+The Armed Forces went on the offensive successfully recapturing LTTE control areas in the eastern province during 2007.
+By then the LTTE had been proscribed as a terrorist organisation by 32 countries.

-In 2017 Sri Lanka Armed Forced deployed nearly 10,000 personnel and equipment for relief, help and rescue operations of 2017 Sri Lanka floods.
+In 2017 Sri Lanka Armed Forces deployed nearly 10,000 personnel and equipment for relief, help and rescue operations of 2017 Sri Lanka floods.
 This is the biggest military deployment of the peacetime.